Thank you for your interest in becoming a programmer at KBOO!

 Approved programs will undergo a probationary period for their first 6 shows.
 Within the probationary period, the program can be removed from the air if it does not meet expectations outlined in their proposal or in the on-air handbook.

 If capacity allows, the program will be evaluated within the first 6 months by the program staff and/or the Program Advisory Committee.

-*Please note that during the pandemic and in-station shutdown, programmers are prerecording their shows remotely.
+*Please note that during the pandemic and our current in-station partial shutdown, programmers are prerecording their shows remotely.
 Pre-producing a show can be more labor intensive than live programming.